geosolutions-it/MapStore2/docs/developer-guide/developing.md

 MapStore is configured to use a tomcat maven plugin-in to build and run mapstore locally.
 To use it you have to:

-* make sure to run at least once `mvn install` in the root directory, to make `mapstore-webapp` artifact available.
+* make sure to run at least once `mvn install` in the root directory, to make `mapstore-product` artifact available.
 * `cd product` directory
 * run `mvn tomcat7:run-war`

 Your local back-end will now start at [http://localhost:8080/mapstore/](http://localhost:8080/mapstore/).
-If you want to change the port you can edit the dedicated entry in `web/pom.xml`, just remember to change also the dev-server proxy configuration on the front-end in the same way.
+If you want to change the port you can edit the dedicated entry in `product/pom.xml`, just remember to change also the dev-server proxy configuration on the front-end in the same way.

 #### Local tomcat instance